cornelDono/cornelDono/README.md

 - 👋 Hi, I’m Strenkovsky Andrew
-- 👀 I’m interested in BI Analytics
+- 👀 I’m interested in BI Analytics / Data Engineering
 - 🌱 I’m currently learning everything that have something in common with BI/ ETL/ DWH
 - 📫 You can contact me via email strenkovsky@gmail.com or tg @cornelia1dono